fundaciontekniker/epichub-energy-gateway/README.md

-﻿# EPICHUB-ENERGY-GATEWAY
+﻿# EPIC-HUB-ENERGY-GATEWAY

-This is the code repository of the EPICHUB ENERGY GATEWAY.
+This is the code repository of the EPIC-HUB ENERGY GATEWAY.

-The ENERGY GATEWAY is part of the [EPICHUB][epichub1] project
+The ENERGY GATEWAY is part of the [EPIC-HUB][epichub1] project

 #Requirements